 Parents: Dalmatian x Border Collie mix

 The Bodacion, or Dalmatian Border Collie mix, is not the most obvious combination of breeds.
-They’re fairly rare, but mostly because they’re such new designer dogs.
+They are a fairly rare hybrid, but mostly because they’re such new designer dogs.

 Given the parent breeds, we can assume that the Bodacion is a fantastic working dog.
 They’ll likely thrive with whatever you throw at him, in addition to being a great family pet.